aristanetworks/openmgmt/docs/telemetry/adapters/ocprometheus/index.md

 The minimum required flags for TerminAttr are:

-- `disableaaa`: Disable AAA checking – all AAA requests pass (in case username/password is not used in ocprometheus)
+- `disableaaa`: Disable AAA checking—all AAA requests pass (in case username/password is not used in ocprometheus)
 - grpcaddr string
      VRF and address to listen on to serve data using the gNMI interface.
      The expected form is `[<vrf-name>/]address:port` (default `127.0.0.1:6042`)

-After configuring our switches we can head over to Grafana and start drawing our graphs!
+After configuring our switches we can head over to Grafana and start drawing our graphs.

 ## Creating dashboards in Grafana